57% of Mumbai slum population has developed antibodies: Study | Health

 The study found high proportion of asymptomatic COVID-19 infection in the city.
 The civic authorities claimed the sero surveillance result indicates that "asymptomatic infections are likely to be a high proportion of all infections".

 "Although prevalence in women was marginally higher than men, age-wise prevalence in the population was comparable in these wards," the BMC said.
-The BMC claimed that higher prevalence in slums could be possibly due to population density and shared common facilities like toilets and water points, the release said.
+The BMC claimed that higher prevalence in slums could possibly be due to the population density and shared common facilities like toilets and water points, the release said.

 - READ MORE ON: